nic-obert/rusty-vm/oxide/oxide TODO.md

 ### Todo

+- [ ] Wrap LiteralValues into Rc to allow passing them around.
+Note that they never get mutated and the symbol table holds some that are currently being copied to substitute their symbol if the value is known
 - [ ] implement indirection operator .
 - [ ] change the _ matcher for a patten list when matching TokenKind and Ops when handling them in order to know when something isn't implemented
 - [ ] check if variable is initialized in every path (may be hard to implement)
-- [ ] indexing a reference to an array returns a reference to the element
+- [ ] indexing a reference to an array returns a reference to the element. maybe add a new SyntaxTokenValue like ArrayIndexRef { mutable, array, index }
 - [ ] flow analysis (using directed graphs)
 - [ ] eventually, parallelize function IR code optimization since functions are independent from each other (only if the number of functions is significant)
 - [ ] eventually, implement compiler directives